Aniket2117/typing_speed/README.md

 # typing_speed
-This is a website for testing your typing speed
+This is a website for testing your typing speed<br>
+Author:- ANIKET MOHANTY.